-For several years, ACL has supported a formal Evidence-Based Program (EBP) Review Process to identify disease prevention and health promotion programs that are based on scientific evidence and demonstrated to improve the health of older adults.
-These evidence-based programs are essential tools for helping older adults maintain their independence in the community.
+For several years, ACL has supported a formal Evidence-Based Program (EBP) Review Process to identify disease prevention and health promotion programs based on scientific evidence that have been demonstrated to improve the health of older adults.
+These evidence-based programs are essential tools for helping older adults maintain their independence.

-The National Council on Aging (NCOA) is hosting the 2025 program review process in partnership with the University of Washington Health Promotion Research Center (UW).
+The National Council on Aging (NCOA) is hosting the 2025 program review process in partnership with the University of Washington (UW) Health Promotion Research Center.
 NCOA and UW will establish a Review Council made up of national leaders with expertise in program research, evaluation, and implementation to assess adherence to the ACL criteria.

 2025 Application schedule